XP and Advancement

 The Two-Thirds Rule

 Buying Attributes and Abilities, even if they’re sphere-specific (e.g. Primal-Urge, Gremayre, or Cosmology), never counts toward the two-thirds limit.
 Buying Backgrounds usually does not, with the exception of Backgrounds that provide additional supernatural powers (i.e., Fetish, Wonder, Treasures, etc. — see Magical Items).
+The Avatar Background, for Mage, is also counted as supernatural.

 Our Expectations